bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-architecture-diagram.md

 The platform architecture diagram provides a clear visual representation of the layout within the datacentre.
 It showcases the locations of different clusters and outlines the diverse range of services and features that each cluster offers.

-[View the diagram](https://digital.gov.bc.ca/cloud/services/private/internal-resources/diagram/) (protected by IDIR login).
+1. [View the diagram](https://digital.gov.bc.ca/cloud/services/private/internal-resources/diagram/) (protected by IDIR login).

+2. After login, depending on the browser you use, it's possible you will be redirected to the https://digital.gov.bc.ca main page, if this happens, please try the link above once more and you should have access to view the diagram.

 The diagram serves as a valuable tool for understanding how the datacentre's resources are organized and how various services are distributed across the infrastructure.

 ---